 Another thing is that the earpads while being very soft, are also fairly thin.
 This could cause some discomfort if you have large ears or ears that stick out to the side.
 After I made some adjustments to the headband, this no longer bothered me and I can now wear the headphones for a long time easily.

-Passive noise isolation is about average for a closed back headphone.
+Passive noise isolation is about average for closed-back headphones.
 You can still hear things like a television in the background but if there’s music playing you won’t hear much external noise.
 It’s kind of a moot point anyway, considering the V207 has ANC.